 The hands-down, most hated and most frequently-avoided marketing task is budgeting.
 I hear that from you and your peers time and time again.

-Q: I have a to-do list a mile long.
+I have a to-do list a mile long.
 That’s my marketing plan and what I use to create my budget.
 Or do I need something else, too?

-A: No, Virginia, that to-do list is not your marketing plan!
+No, that to-do list is not your marketing plan!
 It’s a marketing checklist that you hope will move your organization forward.
 And I guarantee that even if you complete every single one of those tasks, you won’t be contributing as much as you could to meeting your organizational goals.

 Your current marketing approach is all action, and no traction.
 You’re generating a stream of one-off marketing outputs that don’t achieve much and may even be confusing to and/or alienating the individuals you need to engage to move your mission forward.

 I urge you to scrap the laundry list and take a one-day marketing planning sabbatical (here’s a marketing plan template to work from).
 In just a single day, you’ll finish with a much clearer path in front of you to:

 - Direct and prioritize your focus, and ensure you make the most of your budget